rohan-v8rma/Java-Juggernaut/README.md

 - JIT compiler counterbalances the interpreter’s disadvantage of slow execution and improves the performance.
 - It aids in improving the performance of Java programs by compiling bytecode into native machine code at run time.
 - It is ENABLED throughout, while it gets ACTIVATED when a method is invoked.
 For a compiled method, the JVM directly calls the compiled code, instead of interpreting it.
+- Since the compilation takes place in run time, a JIT compiler has access to **dynamic runtime information**, enabling it to make better optimizations (such as inlining functions).

 #### Garbage Collector